 3. Improves your mental wellness

 Being surrounded by the mountain, is the best feeling ever.
 They provide a distinctive level of serenity that is seldom available in the metropolitans.
 The enthralling views, gripping water bodies, snow covered mountains, the majestic starry nights soothe the mind and calms the nerve.
-The fresh air we breathe while trekking makes our body release happy hormone i.e. endorphins, which lowers the stress level in the body.
+The fresh air we breathe while trekking makes our body release happy hormone i.e. endorphin.
+This hormone lowers the stress level in the body.

 4. New Learnings